 Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
 Even if you feel like your allergies are pretty minimal, people are often surprised by the nearly instant change in how they feel after changing to a HEPA air filtration system.

 If you don’t feel like such a high-performing air filtration system is the right choice for your home, there are many options to choose from when it comes to upgrading your indoor air quality.
 Below are a few air filters and cleaners that you can choose for your indoor air quality.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
 These systems help eliminate germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
 According to a study, 1/5th of people who experienced allergies was also exposed to fungi and bacteria in their HVAC systems.
 Installing a UV light system helps to get rid of these allergens and keep your indoor air healthy.

 Dry air can aggravate your nasal passages and take your mild allergies to a full-blown sinus infection in less than a week.
 Furthermore, too much humidity can prompt the growth of dust mites and microbes, worsening your allergy symptoms.

-Help increase the quality of your family’s air with R & M Climate Control Service Experts Heating & Air Conditioning.
+Help increase the quality of your family’s air with R & M Climate Control Service Experts.
 Call now for an in-home air quality analysis and we’ll help you choose the ideal system for your home.